betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 **Fig. 1** - Magnetometer axes and orientation in relation to the drone as expected by Betaflight.
 <br></br>
 </div>

-In most standalone modules, such as the GY-271 board, the sensor is soldered on the top of the board, and typically the Z axis points upwards.
-In most GPS modules, the sensor is mounted upside-down, and the Z axis points downwards.
-The sensor can be soldered with it's X axis faces forward, or 180 degrees backwards, or left, or right.
-Hence the orientation of the axes varies greatly from module to module.

-The orientation of the axis also varies according to the orientation of the module when it is attached to the quadcopter.

-If the magnetometer cannot be physically positioned so that its axes are aligned as per the diagram above, the `Mag alignment` setting in Configurator (`align_mag` in the [CLI](/docs/wiki/configurator/cli-tab) may be used to correct for other mag orientations.
-Standard corrections (e.g. `CW90` to rotate the axes 90 degrees clockwise) are provided for common alignment problems.
-If the module is tilted backwards, or at an unusual angle, a `custom` orientation correction will be required.

-The correct orientation of a given axis should be confirmed by checking the Magnetometer data in the Sensors tab.

 ## About the Earth's Magnetic Field